balaji7001/balaji7001/README.md

 ### 🧠 Neuro Tester (AI Project)
 - AI-based brain/emotion analysis system
 - Frontend + Backend + ML Model integration

+### 🫱🏻‍🫲🏼 Civic Connect
+- To build an app that makes where the people can share their issues directly with the Govt Authorities
+- Using tools like Frontend + Backend + Algorithms like ( Decision making , k means clustering )

 ### ⚡ Advanced Password Cracker
 - Capture the Wi-Fi around and try to crack the passwords
 - Using tools like Linux , burpsuite  , Md5 Hashing techniques